 Tap Out When You Can Get Out

-Tapping out at the right time is one of the most important jiu-jitsu rules for beginners.
+Tapping out at the right time is one of the essential jiu-jitsu rules for beginners.
 When starting, your goal should be to survive and not get submitted.
 That means tapping early and often when you’re in the wrong position.

 However, as you gain experience, you’ll want to start pushing yourself and testing your boundaries to see how far you can go before tapping.